 If you are creating your own leather products or offering service and repairs for leather goods, you will need to add the costs for materials and equipment, such as an industrial sewing machine, leather needles, cutting tools, and patterns.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your leather business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your leather business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements